 Defences to Stalking

 Defending an allegation of Stalking will often involve a factual dispute at to the behavior alleged to be Stalking.
 Furthermore, a defence could be raised on the basis that the prosecution cannot establish the requisite intent to cause physical or mental harm to a victim as described above.

-Obviously, in any case the outcome imposed will depend upon the objective seriousness of the alleged offending, and other policy matters such as whether the matter proceed as a plea of guilty, or a finding of guilty after a contested case.
-Matters personal to an accused, will also have a bearing on the outcome.
+Obviously, in any case, the outcome imposed will depend upon the objective seriousness of the alleged offending, and other policy matters such as whether the matter proceeds as a plea of guilty, or a finding of guilty after a contested case.
+Matters personal to an accused will also have a bearing on the outcome.

 The Sentencing Advisory Council has published (04.03.2022) a report into the offence of stalking taking a deeper look at demographics, the spectrum of behaviours involved in the offence of stalking and sentencing outcomes for the offence.

 Stalking is a serious offence in Victoria that can have severe consequences for both the victim and the offender.
 As discussed, in this article, the prosecution must prove certain elements beyond reasonable doubt to secure a conviction, including that the accused engaged in repeated behaviour that caused fear or physical harm to another person.
 If you are facing charges of stalking in Victoria, it is crucial to seek legal advice immediately.
 A criminal defence lawyer can help you understand your rights and provide guidance on how best to defend against the charges.
 Remember that being charged with an offence does not automatically make you guilty.
 The prosecution still has a burden of proof, and there may be defences available depending on your specific circumstances.
 By understanding what constitutes stalking under Victorian law and what the prosecution must prove, you'll be better equipped should you ever find yourself facing these charges.

 Get Advice, Prepare Early if faced with an allegation of Stalking